mharlos/ComicBookServer/README.md

 VERSION HISTORY:

-v0.1 - Core Functionality, and some html styling.
+v0.1a - Core Functionality, and some html styling.
 IT FUCKING WORKS!!

-v0.2 - Added Loading screen for unpacking comics
+v0.2a - Added Loading screen for unpacking comics

+v0.3b
+	-Added Some basic application logging (incomplete)

+	-Added auto scroll to top on Comic Load and Entering a new directory

+	-Added support for GIF and PNG

+	-Corrected Logo and Loading to not rely on external address

+	-Added info div and link

+	-Added better error handling for running in production

 HELP: